StavropoulosK/Human-Interaction-with-Computer-Vision/README.md

 ## Overview

-This project is developed as part of the "Human-Computer Interaction" course and focuses on integrating computer vision into interactive applications.
+This project is developed for the course of "Human-Computer Interaction" and focuses on integrating computer vision into interactive applications.
 Specifically, it implements the classic game of Rock-Paper-Scissors using computer vision.

 ## Summary